SakibAhmedShuva/Exploring-Llama-3.2-Models/README.md

 ## License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Please feel free to fork the repository and submit a pull request.